scottyinternet/momentum/resources/design-document.md

 * Accepts a goal name and returns the corresponding GoalModel for the logged in user
 * Retrieves all events for goal within specified time period
 * Calculates Current Status for goal
-* Displays Details about goal, current status, and relevant events within specified time period
+* Returns Details about goal, current status, and relevant events within specified time period
   * If the given goal is not found, it returns the GoalNotFoundException

 ## 6.4 Create Goal Endpoint